Skip to content

 The Unicorn Scale: Jennifer’s Body

-September 17, 2019
+September 17, 2019 · by Talia Squires

-The horror genre can be a complicated one.
-We all know the trope, you have sex, and you die.
-Sometimes the spunky good girl virgin lives to fight and kill the bad guy, and if you’re lucky, you’ll see some boobies.
-Obviously, this is an oversimplification, but you know what I’m talking about.
+The horror genre can sometimes be complicated.
+We all know the slasher movie trope where you have sex and then you die.
+Sometimes the spunky good girl virgin lives to fight and kill the bad guy, and if we’re lucky we’ll see some boobies.
+This is an obvious oversimplification, but we’ve seen it on screen many times.
+And it gets old.
+That’s why I’m always happy to see a horror movie that plays with these tropes, and Jennifer’s Body (2009) is definitely one that tries to do that.

 What I Liked:

-Anita and Jennifer's friendship is admittedly toxic and slightly insane even before Jennifer becomes a succubus.
-In large part, the movie is about Anita breaking free of Jennifer's thrall.
+Anita and Jennifer’s friendship is admittedly toxic and slightly insane even before Jennifer became a succubus.
+In large part, the movie is about Anita breaking free of Jennifer’s thrall.
 However, I really appreciated that the main focus was actually the friendship between these two young women.

 So why is this a Unicorn Scale?
-From the beginning, Jennifer and Anita's friendship seems a little bit extra.
-Yes, Anita has her sweet boyfriend, Chip, who she clearly loves, and Jennifer is shown as quite the teen vamp, but their closeness takes priority over any of those romantic relationships.
+From the beginning, Jennifer and Anita’s friendship seems a little bit extra.
+Yes, Anita has her sweet boyfriend, Chip, whom she clearly loves, and Jennifer is shown as quite the teen vamp, but their closeness takes priority over any of those romantic relationships.

 Jennifer is almost dangerously possessive of her friend, and Anita will defend Jennifer no matter what.

-But the movie doesn't just settle for implying that their friendship has the element of a crush.
-Yes, they are shown holding hands in a manner that seems more than friendly at a concert, and other students tease them about their closeness, but Jennifer's Body actually makes their crush explicit.
+But the movie doesn’t just settle for implying that their friendship has the element of a crush.
+Yes, they are shown holding hands in a manner that seems more than friendly at a concert, and other students tease them about their closeness, but Jennifer’s Body makes their crush explicit.

 At one point, Jennifer shows up in Anita’s bedroom and says, “We always share your bed when we have slumber parties.”
 She then begins to stroke Anita’s hair, leans in, and kisses her.
 Anita kisses back, and the two end up making out on the bed, and both of them seem pretty into it.